 \begin{remark} The corollary above is valid also for the more general setting of closed cone structures.
 In this case, one needs to assume the existence of a stable Cauchy hypersurface and apply~\cite[Th.~2.67]{Min}, in place of~\cite[Th.~4.9]{Ling}. \end{remark}

 Finally, we state and prove a version of Penrose's singularity theorem where the incomplete geodesic is \emph{maximizing}.
-The maximizing property was implicit in Penrose's arguments \cite{Penrose65,Penrose-DiffTopGR} and is known to experts (see for instance \cite[Sec.\,12.4]{BEE-Book} and \cite[Th.\,2.67]{Min}).
+The maximizing property was implicit in Penrose's arguments~\cite{Penrose65,Penrose-DiffTopGR}, for a discussion see for instance~\cite[Sec.\,12.4]{BEE-Book} and~\cite[Th.\,2.67]{Min}.
 Nevertheless, we include it with a proof for the reader's convenience.

 \begin{corollary}[Penrose's maximizing incompleteness Theorem] Let $(M,g)$ be a spacetime endowed with a $C^2$ Lorentzian metric.
 Assume that: \begin{enumerate} \item The \NEC\ holds. \item $M$ admits a non-compact Cauchy hypersurface. \item There exists a future-converging compact $(n-2)$-dimensional achronal space-like $C^2$ submanifold $S$. \end{enumerate}